-For more information, you can also refer to 'What is a downsizer contribution?' fact sheet.
+For more information, visit www.ato.gov.au and search 'Downsizer contributions.'
+You can also refer to 'What is a downsizer contribution?' fact sheet.

 Speak to your financial adviser about the other conditions that apply to be able to use these strategies to maximise your superannuation.